Embark Volunteer Handbook.

 FOOD:

-We will have grilled cheeses, tomato soup (vegan), and hot Maple Steamers for volunteers (not racers).
+We will have prepped grilled cheese sandwiches, tomato soup (vegan), and hot Maple Steamers for volunteers (not racers) that you can heat up at the kitchen tent.
 Please bring your own dishes (bowl, spoon, cup) as we do not have the ability to wash dishes at the check point.
 There are restaurants, pizza places and a grocery store in Cook on the off-chance you’d like something other than another grilled cheese.

 Shelter: